TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 It will take all of your photos from those tiny folders, set their `exif` and `last modified`, and other properties correctly, and put it in one big folder (or folders divided by a month)

-# BIG DISCLAIMER - GOOGLE RECENTLY CHANGED FOLDER STRUCTURE

-- If you have new "year folders" (that is, few folders named like "Photos from 2012") (+albums) - use the newest version
-  - `pip install -U google-photos-takeout-helper`
-- If you have old "date folders" (that is, ton of folders named like "2012-06-23") - use version `1.2.0`
-  - `pip install -U google-photos-takeout-helper==1.2.0`

-I don't know if new version fully works, so let me know if it doesn't :+1:

 ## How to use:
 0. Get all your photos in [Google Takeout](https://takeout.google.com/) (select only Google Photos)
 1. `pip install -U google-photos-takeout-helper`